YINI-lang/yini-parser-typescript/docs/Maintainer-Doc.md

         ```
    * Test `npm publish --dry-run` locally before automation.

+2. Then:
+   * Check and update `CHANGELOG.md` so it's update with the latest changes.
+   * Update the version in `package.json`.

-2. Make a release on GitHub
+3. Make a release on GitHub
    * Go to **Releases** tab in the repo (`yini-parser-typescript`, https://github.com/YINI-lang/yini-parser-typescript).
    *
    * Click **"Draft a new release"**, pick your tag, version, etc.
    *
    * Click Publish release.

-3. Done, should have been publish to NPM Registry. ([www.npmjs.com](https://www.npmjs.com/))
+4. Done, should have been publish to NPM Registry. ([www.npmjs.com](https://www.npmjs.com/))